 In Iowa, an OWI (Operating While Intoxicated) is a serious misdemeanor with varying legal repercussions.

 In most OWI cases, police will investigate the OWI and put the accused driver through sobriety tests.
 This applies to drivers who are pulled over for any reason, be it a traffic stop, swerving, driving erratically or causing an accident.
 Drivers who fail the sobriety test will be arrested and taken to the nearest appropriate jail so long as they are uninjured.
 From there, charges may be filed for any damages or injuries the driver caused.
-Once charges are processed, the driver must await a court summons to discuss the accident and their options, as well as any applicable punishments.
+Once charges are processed, the driver must await a court summons to discuss the charges, as well as any applicable punishments.

 Individuals in Iowa are entitled to a court-appointed attorney if they do not have an attorney of their own by filling out a Financial Affidavit and Application for Appointment of Counsel.
 Judges will generally ask defendants if they have or want representation and this application should be provided to the defendant.